You Earned a Ticket!

 Both CTA and CFT are members of California's "Education Coalition," a group of education-related advocacy organizations.
 This coalition lobbies for education spending in the annual zero-sum budget battle with other budget priorities from prisons to health care to transportation.
 This is important work, particularly in California, which spends proportionally fewer tax dollars on education than most states do.

-For decades, teachers in many states' public schools were obligated to pay union fees.
-The logic was that since their economic interests were being collectively represented at the negotiating table, they had to pay their fair share.
+Part of the answer is money.
+For decades, teachers in many states' public schools were required to pay union fees.
+The logic behind this requirement was that since their economic interests were being collectively represented at the negotiating table, they had to pay their fair share.
 After decades of fierce debate, in 2018 the US Supreme Court eliminated this obligation.
 It ruled in the Janus decision that union fees are a form of speech protected by the First Amendment, and that mandatory "fair share" fees for representation in collective bargaining are an unconstitutional form of compelled speech.
 This was a major reversal with big implications for the education system.

 A little background is in order.